emilio-lovarela/Ground-Truth-App/README.md

 # Ground-Truth-App
-App to facilitate the creation of image masks for semantic segmentation and instance segmentation
+App to facilitate the creation of image masks for semantic segmentation and instance segmentation.
+Built in python using kivy.